Why Octopus export rates changed, and what solar homes should check now

 That feels unfair at first glance, especially if you remember the previous Outgoing Octopus flat export level.
 It is also why plenty of households start comparing the wrong numbers.
 Export is not a reverse version of your import tariff.
 It is a separate product with different costs, different constraints and a different job.

 Octopus's own March 2026 explanation makes that clear.
-The supplier says the flat Outgoing rate fell to the March 2026 export-rate cut from 1 March 2026, its first export-rate change since 2022.
-It also says export prices are lower than import because import tariffs carry levies and other charges that do not come back when you export, while export tariffs also have their own admin costs and no standing charge to spread those costs across.
+The supplier said the flat Outgoing rate would fall from 1 March 2026, its first export-rate change since 2022.
+It also says export prices are lower than import because import tariffs carry levies and other charges that do not come back when you export, while export tariffs have their own admin costs and no standing charge to spread those costs across.

 1. What actually changed